 Neovim is a modern, extensible fork of Vim that keeps full backward compatibility while adding first-class Lua scripting, a built-in LSP client, Tree-sitter integration, and asynchronous job control.
 It is designed for developers who want a fast, keyboard-driven editor that can be shaped into a full IDE — see the Neovim cheat sheet for a quick reference.
+As of Neovim 0.11 (released March 2025), the LSP client, autocompletion, and default IDE-style keymaps are built in — a modern config no longer needs the plugins that were mandatory a few years ago.

 What are Neovim's modes?